Group Travel with Thomson Family Adventures

 The best thing about group travel: everything is arranged for you, from airport transportation to activities to tour guides.
 The worst thing: if you don’t like the people in the group, or if you want to stray from the itinerary, well, you’re stuck.

 So I booked a trip.
 I chose Thomson Family Adventures as they’re the largest family tour operator, and I had met and been impressed with two of their employees at travel events the past year.
 But I didn’t make things easy for them.
 First, I selected a trip to a destination that I considered unexciting from previous travel there, Panama.
 It’s easy to do an amazing trip to somewhere amazing.
-How would Thomson do with Panama?
+How would Thomson do with a Panama vacation?
 Second, I took my most difficult child – my 9-year-old son.
 He likes structure, but his own self-imposed structure.
 And he’s typically not social with new kids.
-If he liked the trip, that would give me confidence in recommending group travel to virtually anyone else.
+If he liked the trip with Thomson Family Adventures, that would give me confidence in recommending group travel to virtually anyone else.

-I was impressed with Thomson.
+I was impressed with Thomson Family Adventures.
 The trip signup was easy and the pre-departure information was good.
 If I had questions, I got answers by email immediately – definitely not the case on several other group trips I’ve done.
-A week before departure I received a box with trip information, an activity book for my son, water bottles, duffel bags and a mini frog.
+A week before our departure, I received a box with trip information, an activity book for my son, water bottles, duffel bags, and a mini frog.
 I packed based on the itinerary and the 25-pound weight limits on the internal flights.
 Given that it was warm and humid virtually everywhere, packing light was easy.

-The other thing I liked: not only did we have the same guide everywhere (again, not always the case), but we had a “Rafiki”, an assistant guide who knew Panama and who was there to make sure the kids on the trip were engaged and had fun.
+The other thing I liked about Thomson Family Adventures: not only did we have the same guide everywhere (again, not always the case), but we had a “Rafiki”, an assistant guide who knew Panama and who was there to make sure the kids on the trip were engaged and had fun.
 Between the two of them and everything that had been arranged in advance, there were zero glitches over the course of seven days.